CoolDadHacking/tbhm/05_XSS.md

-# ￼￼￼Tactical Fuzzing - XSS
+# Tactical Fuzzing - XSS

 ## XSS
 Core Idea: Does the page functionality display something to the users?